Endoscopy for affine Hecke categories: Notations and conventions

 \subsubsection{Loop group}

 Let $G$ be a connected split reductive group over $\F_q$.
 Fix a pair of opposite Borel subgroups $B$ and $B^-$.
+Let $T$ be the intersection of $B$ and $B^-$.
 Denote $U$ and $U^-$ as the unipotent radical of $B$ and $B^-$ respectively.
-Recall the functor of points of some ind-group schemes associated with $G, B, B^-, U, U^-, T$.
+Recall the functor of points of some group ind-schemes associated with $G, B, B^-, U, U^-, T$.
 Let $A$ be a $\F_q$-algebra.